English-591 · Topics in Pedagogy

 Analytical DepthGoes beyond description to expose how racism operates and how each pedagogy teaches, challenges, and transforms

-Use of EvidenceArtifacts and racist trends are described and analyzed with care; quotes, images, or descriptions are woven in critically
+Use of EvidenceArtifacts and racist trends analyzed with care; quotes, images, or descriptions woven in critically

 Comparative InsightIlluminates similarities, differences, and tensions across sites of struggle and resistance